 Finding a path forward for me and the planet

 Hello, and welcome to Pedalling Forwards: a bike journey to heal the planet and myself.
-Follow me as I ride in search of sustainability innovations and inspiration.
-The project needs funds to make it happen, and I’d love your support.
-You can donate at: www.gofundme.com/pedallingforwards
+Thank you to everyone who supported my ride in search of sustainability innovations and good-news-stories.

-Thanks for following my journey!
-It’s great to have you along for the ride.
+Thanks also for following my journey!
+It was great to have you along for the ride.